Duugu/wow_menu/readme.txt

-Release: 2.1
+Release: 2.5

-IMPORTANT:
-You need to copy the _content_ of the folder "ToInterface" (just the content, not the folder itself!) to the "Interface" folder in your Warcraft installation directory.
+IMPORTANT SET UP STEPS.
+DO THIS:
+1. Copy the folder "wow_menu" from the downloaded .zip file to the folder "AddOns". ("C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns") Overwrite any existing files and folders.
+2. Go to the folder "wow_menu" in "C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns".
+3. (Optional) Create a shortcut to the appropiate script (wow-menu_DE_EU.ahk, wow-menu_EN_EU.ahk, or wow-menu_EN_US.ahk, depending on your language/region combination) on you desktop, to easily start the script if you start playing the game.
+4. Go to the folder "CopyTheContentOfThisFolderToInterface" in you "wow_menu" folder.
+There should be 3 folders in there.
+5. Copy all 3 folders ("DialogFrame", "GLUES", "HELPFRAME").
-On most machines that target "Interface" folder should be under "C:\Program Files (x86)\World of Warcraft\_classic_\Interface"
+6. Go to the "Interface" folder ("C:\Program Files (x86)\World of Warcraft\_classic_\Interface").
-Caution: The target needs to be the "Interface" folder.
-NOT to the "AddOns" folder!
+7. Insert the just copied 3 folders in that "Interface" folder.
+8. You are done!
+Caution: You need to really carefully follow the instructions above.
+Do NOT just copy the full "wow_menu" folder from the downloaded .zip file to "Interface".
+That won't work.

 ----------------------------------------------------------------------------------------